-Waste produced On Site will in some cases be the same as that produced In House by the warehouse.
-However, there are some wastes produced as a result of the work processes of floor laying that will differ.
+It is the aim of Milestone to reduce waste produced On Site.
+Waste produced will in some cases be the same as that produced In House by the warehouse.
+However, there are some wastes produced because of the work processes of floor laying that will differ.

-Any hazardous wastes shall be stored in safe, suitable and sufficient containers to prevent leakage and/or exposure.
+Any hazardous wastes shall be stored in safe, suitable, and sufficient containers to prevent leakage and/or exposure.
 Disposal of this waste will be carried out by environmental specialists – disposing of this via open drains into main water systems is strictly prohibited.

 All hazardous substances are subject to the Control of Substances Hazardous to Health Regulations (COSHH) and the relevant information provided in the form of Material Safety Data Sheets (MSDS).
 COSHH and MSDS details can be obtained from the Health, Safety and Environmental Manager.

 Hazardous Substances are to remain in containers at all times.
 They shall remain in their original containers for as long as possible until work processes require otherwise.

 Work processes that involve hazardous substances to leave their original container shall be performed with due care and attention in accordance with Health and Safety Safe Systems of Work.